eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

         print(arr[2]);
     }

-Note that these expressions are _not_ considered to produce an instance of a Ceylon class.
+Note that a dynamic enumeration expression is _not_ considered to produce an instance of a Ceylon class, and the resulting value is not even considered an instance of Ceylon's `Object` type.

 ## There's more ...